Virtual Clinic Videos

 expansion."
 Brian explains how he made these decisions,

-and the Long Island Rail Road's car float yard in Long
+the Long Island Rail Road's car float yard in Long Island

-Island City.
-In his clinic, he explains car float
+City.
+In his clinic, he explains car float operations,

-construction of curved backdrops, and installing a Faller
+curved backdrops, and installing a Faller Car System.
+His

-Car System.
-His presentation walks you through the process
+presentation walks you through the process with many photos

 Backdrops — Brian Sheron, MMR